mvolkmann/rust-rest/README.md

 for implementing REST services.
 HTTP server libraries that can be used to implement REST services exist for many programming languages.
-For now we will limit our focus to Rust, Node.js, and Deno.
+For now we will limit our focus to Rust, Node.js, Deno, and Python.

 Popular Rust frameworks for implementing REST services include: